Wildcats picked to finish seventh in the BIG EAST by league head coaches

 He was the BIG EAST Coach of the Year in his first season at Villanova and has developed the program into one that is capable of being consistently successful in the BIG EAST Conference.

-Steinbach led his Villanova teams to a winning record in four of his first seven seasons as head coach, including a combined 40 victories between the 2010 and 2011 seasons.
+Steinbach led his Villanova team to a winning record in four of his first five seasons as head coach, including a combined 40 victories between the 2010 and 2011 seasons.
 He coached his youngest ever Wildcats squad to 11 victories in 2012 and mentored a team that made a great deal of progress over the course of the season.

-With 11 of the team's 17 players being underclassmen, Steinbach led Villanova to 12 victories in 2013 and returns the majority of the team in 2014.
+With 11 of the team's 17 players being underclassmen, Steinbach led Villanova to 12 victories in 2013.
 Both Mariah Henley and Gabby Pethokoukis were elected Second Team All-BIG EAST, while Henley racked up numerous accolades to conclude her career with the Wildcats.
-The senior team-captain finished with the third most digs (1,703 digs) and fourth most digs per set (3.91) in school history, leaving her mark as one of the program's all-time greats.
+The former captain finished with the third most digs (1,703 digs) and fourth most digs per set (3.91) in school history, leaving her mark as one of the program's all-time greats.

 During the 2012 season senior Krista Andersen became the 14th player in school history to reach 1,000 career kills, while junior Mariah Henley stepped into a prominent role and immediately continued the tradition of great Villanova liberos.
 She recorded her 1,000th career dig midway through the season and finished the year as one of the top defensive players in the conference.